minaph/P2H4K/readme.md

 # P2H4K - PDF to HTML converter for Kindle

-CLI tool to convert scienticfic papers into a Kindle readable HTML
+CLI tool to convert scientific papers into Kindle readable HTML docs.

-This project is purely beta.
+This project is pure beta.

 # Features

-- Adjusted pdf2htmlEX options and HTML/CSS optimizations for Converting Scienticfic Papers.
+- Adjusted pdf2htmlEX options and HTML/CSS optimizations for Converting Scientific Papers.
-- Some Math characters in HTML are captured as image to avoid characters being garbled
+- Some Math characters in HTML are captured as images to avoid characters being garbled.
-- Send the converted file at the end of process (OPTIONAL)
+- Send the converted file to an endpoint at the end of the process (OPTIONAL).

-This project focuses on use for Kindle Personal Document service.
+This project focuses on the use of the Kindle Personal Document service.
 If you are interested in use for Kindle Direct Publishing, contact me.

 Feature requests are also welcome.